Sharonamm/Angular-Phonecat/README.md

 - Update the template for the phone detailed view.
 - Add CSS to make the phone details page look "pretty".

-### step-9

-- Add custom `checkmark` filter.
-- Update phone detail template to use `checkmark` filter.
-- Add unit test for the filter.

-### step-10

-In the phone detail view, clicking on a thumbnail image, changes the main phone image to be the large version of the thumbnail image.

-- Define `mainImageUrl` model variable in the `PhoneDetailCtrl` and set its default value.
-- Create `setImage()` controller method to change `mainImageUrl`.
-- Register an expression with the `ngClick` directive on thumb images to set the main image, using `setImage()`.
-- Add e2e tests for this feature.
-- Add CSS to change the mouse cursor when user points at thumnail images.

-### step-11

-- Replace [$http] with [$resource].
-- Created a custom `Phone` service that represents the `$resource` client.

-### step-12

-- Add animations to the application:
-  - Animate changes to the phone list, adding, removing and reordering phones.
-  - Animate changes to the main phone image in the detail view.

-## Development with angular-phonecat

-The following docs describe how you can test and develop further this application.

 ### Installing dependencies